Where to Eat along the Northumberland Coast

-As part of our Green Traveller's Guide to Northumberland Coast, Jackie King picks out a selection of local produce, cafés, and pubs and restaurants along this glorious stretch of the northeast coast of England.
+As part of our Green Traveller's Guide to Northumberland Coast, Jo Keeling picks out a selection of local produce, cafés, and pubs and restaurants along this glorious stretch of the northeast coast of England.

 The abundant North Sea brings to a wealth of fresh fish and seafood to this already diverse county, giving you ample opportunity to tuck into simple Northumbrian dishes such as kippers, brown bread and butter; crab stotties and fresh lobster (delivered to pubs and cafes daily by the bucketload).
 Head to fishing hubs such as Seahouses and Craster, where you can see producers using methods that date back 170 years to smoke their catch over oak sawdust.
 Or explore inland on the moorlands, where bees forage to produce distinctive heather honey.